 4.4.
-Other Early Termination.
-If (a) any of the Rules or Acts are amended, modified, repealed, reenacted, altered, found unconstitutional or unlawful, or changed in any fashion, whether by legislative or agency act, judicial decision or otherwise, and, as a result of such changes, EESI’s performance underthis Agreement or any Transactionbecomes illegal or otherwise in violation of suchRules or Act; or (b) EESI or its activities hereunder become subject to regulation of any kind whatsoever under any Law to a greater or different extent than that existing on any Transaction Effective Date and such regulationeither (i) renders this Agreement or any Transaction unenforceable or illegal, and/or [(ii) results in EESI being regulated as a public utility], then EESI may unilaterally terminatethis Agreement or any affected Transaction upon at least thirty days prior written notice to Customer, without any obligation (whether payment or otherwise) or other liability to Customer, which termination will be effective at 24:00:00, Local Time, on the date thirty days from such notice.
+Regulatory Termination.
+If EESI or its activities under any Transaction become subject to regulation of any kind whatsoever under any Law to a greater or different extent than that existing on any Transaction Effective Date, and such regulation results in EESI being regulated as a public utility with respect to its activities pursuant to a Transaction or Transactions, then the Parties shall promptly meet in order to determine whether the affected Transaction(s) can be (i) restructured in a mutually acceptable manner in order to mitigate the effects of such regulation; or (ii) assigned to another entity that is not affected by such regulation consistent with Section 5.6 of this Agreement.
+Should the Parties be unable to agree as set forth immediately above, then EESI may unilaterally terminate any affected Transaction (but no other Transactions) upon at least thirty days prior written notice to Customer, without any obligation (whether payment or otherwise) or other liability to Customer, which termination will be effective at 24:00:00, Local Time, on the date thirty days from such notice.